Why a ‘liquid gold’ substance for cows is making waves with humans | KRDO

 Additionally, colostrum from grass-fed and pasture-raised cows is better than conventionally raised cows.

-Since the US Food and Drug Administration doesn’t regulate supplements, knowing which colostrum supplements are more worth your money than others can be tricky.
+Since the US Food and Drug Administration does not pre-approve supplements for safety and efficacy as it does for prescription drugs before they reach the market, knowing which colostrum supplements are more worth your money than others can be tricky.

 But to choose the highest-quality supplement possible, look for products that are tested by a third party for quality and purity, recommended Keri Gans, a New York state-based registered dietitian nutritionist.